SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 <br>

-If the space "DEV" cannot be selected, change the current targeted space by
+If the space "DEV" or "development" cannot be selected, change the current targeted space by

 ```
 xs target -s DEV